NVIDIA/aistore/README.md

 In the example, it's a GET but it can also be POST, PUT, and DELETE.
 For a brief summary of the standard HTTP verbs and their CRUD semantics, see, for instance, this [REST API tutorial](http://www.restapitutorial.com/lessons/httpmethods.html).

-2. URL path: hostname or IP address of one of the DFC servers.
+2. URL path: hostname or IP address of one of the AIStore servers.

-By convention, a RESTful operation performed on a DFC proxy server usually implies a "clustered" scope.
+By convention, a RESTful operation performed on a AIStore proxy server usually implies a "clustered" scope.
 Exceptions include querying proxy's own configuration via `?what=config` query string parameter.

 3. URL path: version of the REST API, resource that is operated upon, and possibly more forward-slash delimited specifiers.